By Katie Moosbrugger

 The host kicks off the game by standing up and sharing what gift she brought and why it’s her favorite thing.
 She then delivers her gifts to each of the five girls whose names she drew from the bag.
 One of the five gift recipients then volunteers to share and distribute her favorite things, and so on and so on.
 At the end of the night, we all came away with five incredibly cute and creative gifts of our own!

 Lots of the gifts at the party I attended focused around food and recipes (always great items to receive), as well as other ingenious $5 gift ideas.
 One person had the witty idea to purchase five wine glasses and paint the stem and bottom of the glass with black chalkboard paint (so you can write the wine glass user’s name in white chalk at the bottom).
 Another friend brought a “date in a bag”: a coupon to Redbox, a bag of microwaveable popcorn and two bottles of Red Oak beer.
 Someone else gave away their favorite brand of lip balm.
 Another friend planted her favorite herbs in five different unique pots (including one that was made from an old lunchbox).
 One of the gifts I received was all the fixings for s’mores.
 And what did I bring as my “favorite thing” gift?
 None other than the latest issue of People magazine (if you know me personally you know about my celebrity obsessions).
 It was such a fun night!

-After the party, I did a little research and learned about all the blogs written about My Favorite Things parties (like this and this), as well as the ideas and inspirations for creative gift ideas (like this and this) – there are a million more posts like these circulating the blogosphere.
+After the party, I did a little research and learned about all the blogs written about My Favorite Things parties as well as the ideas and inspirations for creative gift ideas.
+There are a million blogs and Pinterest ideas out there for you to view.

 Have you heard about My Favorite Things parties?
 If so, what clever gift ideas can you share?